nginxinc/nginx-wiki/source/start/topics/examples/fastcgiexample.rst

-Connecting Nginx to the running FastCGI Process
+Connecting NGINX to the running FastCGI Process
 -----------------------------------------------
-Now that the FCGI process is running, we must tell Nginx to proxy requests to it via the FCGI protocol:
+Now that the FCGI process is running, we must tell NGINX to proxy requests to it via the FCGI protocol:

 .. code-block:: nginx